 Bleach is considered a whitening agent.
 However, is it safe to use on white vinyl boat seats?
 Unfortunately, it dries out vinyl and even causes damage.
-Don’t mind recommendations saying to dilute it with water for making a cleaning solution.
+Don’t mind the suggestion to dilute it with water for a cleaning solution.

 It’s crucial to know and avoid harsh substances so reupholstering won’t be needed later on.
 Also, you have to be careful with what you use for scrubbing.
 Soft-bristle brushes are the ideal tools.
 You may also prepare spare sponges and dishcloths.

 Getting Rid of Yellowing on Vinyl Boat Seats